-Step 4: Develop Your Construction Communication Plan
+Step 4: Develop A Successful Communication Plan

-Now that you've got the basics in place, it's time to tackle a comprehensive construction communication plan by assigning communication methods to the various communication items you've identified in Step 2.
+Now that you've got the basics in place, it's time to tackle a comprehensive communication plan by assigning communication methods to the various communication items you've identified in Step 2.
 You'll then need to add in the key stakeholder for each method.

 Build on this by listing the frequency and suggested definition for the communication type, so anyone who reads the communication plan is immediately up to speed.
 An example for an "all-hands meeting" could be "a one-hour meeting with all employees to discuss project status and get updates from the division heads."
 Definitions may be time-consuming, but they eliminate any margin for misinterpretation.

-While laying out your communication plan is essential, the final step is loading it onto a centralized software solution that all parties have access to.
+While laying out your comprehensive communication plan is essential, the final step is loading it onto a centralized software solution that all parties have access to.
 For example, Procore’s Project Management platform contains all the necessary tools for construction professionals to keep all communications in one place.
 Other widely used solutions like Autodesk’s Construction Cloud and eSub connect workflows, teams, and data at every stage of the construction project to reduce risks and maximize efficiency.